 Forgetfulness can also include not placing appropriate bands on the patient, which would note them as a fall-risk.
 The fact that something was forgotten when they have a workload as heavy as nurses are not surprising.
 However, when you consider that it’s someone’s health and safety, it’s clear that these problems shouldn’t happen.

-Alternatively, there is purposeful negligence or nurses who do not provide an adequate level of attention to basic safety and hygiene practices of their patients.
+Alternatively, there is purposeful negligence or nurses who do not provide an adequate level of attention to the basic safety and hygiene practices of their patients.
 They may give the wrong dosage, misplace an IV, or provide the wrong medication.

 Radiologists review x-rays, MRIs, CT scans, and other image-based medical test results.
 They should take every care during this process to ensure that no serious conditions go undiagnosed.